Sulingan Beach Surf Stats

 All swells

-This picture shows the variation of swells directed at Sulingan Beach through an average June.
-It is based on 3266 NWW3 model predictions since 2006 (values every 3 hours).
-The wave model does not forecast wind and surf right at the coastline so we have chosen the most applicable grid node based on what we know about Sulingan Beach, and at Sulingan Beach the best grid node is 20 km away (12 miles).
-The rose diagram illustrates the distribution of swell sizes and swell direction, while the graph at the bottom shows the same thing but without direction information.
+The rose diagram describes the variation of swells directed at Sulingan Beach through a typical July and is based upon 3472 NWW3 model predictions since 2006 (values every 3 hours).
+The wave model does not forecast wind and surf right at the shore so we have chosen the most applicable grid node based on what we know about Sulingan Beach.
+In this particular case the best grid node is 20 km away (12 miles).
+The rose diagram illustrates the distribution of swell sizes and swell direction, while the graph at the bottom shows the same thing without direction information.
 Five colours show increasing wave sizes.
 The smallest swells, less than 0.5m (1.5 feet), high are coloured blue.
-These were forecast only 11% of the time.
-Green and yellow represent increasing swell sizes and red represents the biggest swells, greater than >3m (>10ft).
-In either graph, the area of any colour is proportional to how frequently that size swell was forecast.
-The diagram suggests that the dominant swell direction, shown by the longest spokes, was ENE, whereas the the prevailing wind blows from the SSE.
-Because the wave model grid is offshore, sometimes a strong offshore wind blows largest waves away from Sulingan Beach and away from the coast.
-We lump these in with the no surf category of the bar chart.
-To simplify things we don't show these in the rose diagram.
-Because wind determines whether or not waves are clean enough to surf at Sulingan Beach, you can view an alternative image that shows only the swells that were expected to coincide with glassy or offshore wind conditions.
-In a typical June, swells large enough to cause surfable waves at Sulingan Beach run for about 89% of the time.
+These occurred only 20% of the time.
+Green and yellow represent increasing swell sizes and red shows the highest swells, greater than >3m (>10ft).
+In both graphs, the area of any colour is proportional to how often that size swell happens.
+The diagram indicates that the dominant swell direction, shown by the largest spokes, was ENE, whereas the the dominant wind blows from the SSW.
+Because the wave model grid is out to sea, sometimes a strong offshore wind blows largest waves away from Sulingan Beach and offshore.
+We combine these with the no surf category of the bar chart.
+To simplify things we don't show these in the rose graph.
+Because wind determines whether or not waves are clean enough to surf at Sulingan Beach, you can load a different image that shows only the swells that were forecast to coincide with glassy or offshore wind conditions.
+Over an average July, swells large enough to cause surfable waves at Sulingan Beach run for about 80% of the time.